Andrettin/Wyrmsun/readme.txt

 - 2.5.1
 -----------------------------------------------------------------------

+* Buildings
+- Dwarven buildings now use stone (instead of lumber) for construction, except for the Yale Pen, the Dock and mines.

 * Units
 - Dwarven Axefighters and Yale Riders no longer cost Lumber.

 * Upgrades
 - Axe upgrades no longer cost Lumber.
+- The dwarven Masonry technology now costs only stone and no lumber.

 -----------------------------------------------------------------------
 - 2.5.0